proof88/PRooFPS-dd/doc/menu-03-Crypto.md

  - or **you are investing in a coin** made by someone else.

 **As of Sep 2024, 99.99% of the coins made here are NOT genuine, NOT made to establish a good community, and try to rip off any investor within a few moments.**
-The creators of most coins here don't even want their coin to make it to [Raydium](https://raydium.io/swap/) , just want a few people to invest and then rip them off.
+The creators of most coins here don't even want their coin to make it to [Raydium](https://raydium.io/swap/) , just want a few people to invest and then rip them off ASAP.

 Thus, if you want to make money by investing into someone's coin here, **the only good buying strategy is**:
  - list the coins whose dev is currently live streaming (that shows some effort from the creator);
  - if the market cap of the coin is shown below $15k, open its page;
- - check the bubble map of the wallets of the holders to understand how bought coins are distributed across the holders;
+ - check the wallet distribution bubble map (even tho not much use nowadays, see #scams_pumpfun_bundle);
  - if you are seeing active trades, invest a minimum amount of money (e.g. 0.1-0.3 SOL);
  - as soon as the value of the coin has increased 10-20%, SELL.